 Miscarriages happen for a wide variety of reasons.
 About half are due to abnormalities in the fetus or the placenta, including chromosomal problems.
 Sometimes the egg attaches in the wrong place resulting in an early miscarriage.
 Recent studies have linked environmental pollution or excessive caffeine consumption to higher risks of miscarriage.
 So the short answer is that most times, miscarriage occurs totally outside of the control of the expectant mother.

-What are the impacts of a miscarriage?
+What Are the Effects of a Miscarriage?

-- Physical impacts.
-For the mother, there are a number of painful and unpleasant impacts of a miscarriage.
+- Physical effects.
+For the mother, there are a number of painful and unpleasant effects of a miscarriage.
 There will usually be significant vaginal bleeding and the passing of large clots.
 This in and of itself is a little unnerving for the mom and her partner.
 After all, how much blood is too much or how many clots are too many?
 How can you tell what is to be expected and what is not?
 In addition, a mom's body often reacts like it does when she gives birth, so, for example, her breasts may enlarge and be tender.
 Her hormones will likely cause unexpected emotional and physical reactions, which only complicate the feelings of loss.

-- Emotional impacts.
+- Emotional effects.
 For both mom and dad, there are significant emotional issues.
 Clearly, the feeling of loss is real for both expectant parents.
 Having your dreams of having a baby shattered can be a huge blow.
 You may both feel fearful about becoming pregnant again, not wanting to risk the physical and emotional drain of a miscarriage.
 The feeling of emptiness a mom experiences is both physical and emotional.
 There may be feelings of guilt or of failure.
 And there may be a sense of overall depression or discouragement.

-- Spiritual impacts.
+- Spiritual effects.
 An experience like a miscarriage can cause men to question their faith or stray from their spiritual moorings.
 They may ask questions like, "If there is a God, how could he have let this happen to me and my wife?"
 Usually, these kinds of questions are fleeting as spiritually-focused fathers turn to prayer and faith, but they can also have long-lasting implications as we try to reconcile our grief with our belief systems.

-I wrote earlier about shattered dreams.
-I know many fathers who experienced miscarriage who came to realize that there would not be a little girl to watch grow up or a little boy to play ball or go fishing with.
+Many fathers who experienced miscarriage who came to realize that there would not be a little girl to watch grow up or a little boy to play ball or go fishing with.
 Often a dad's dreams of children are just as real and meaningful as the mom's.